 Continuing care begins with a checklist that is completed by a social worker or nurse.
 If the results from the questionnaire determine you may be eligible, you will be referred for a full assessment.

-If you would like to discuss our service in complete confidence, please call us on 0800 505 3511
+If you would like to discuss your care needs in complete confidence, please call our friendly and knowledgeable team on 0800 505 3511.